foundryvtt/dnd5e/CONTRIBUTING.md

 Here are some guidelines for contributing code to this project.

-To contribute code, [fork this project](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) and open a [merge request (MR)](https://docs.gitlab.com/ee/user/project/merge_requests/getting_started.html) against the correct development branch.
+To contribute code, [fork this project](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) and submit a [merge request (MR)](https://docs.gitlab.com/ee/user/project/merge_requests/getting_started.html) against the correct development branch.

 ### Linked Issues

-Before, or alongside of, opening an MR, we ask that you open a feature request issue.
+Before (or alongside) submitting an MR, we ask that you open a feature request issue.
 This will let us discuss the approach and prioritization of the proposed change.

-If you want to work on an existing issue, leave a comment saying you're going to take a crack at it so that other contributors know not to duplicate work.
+If you want to work on an existing issue, leave a comment saying you're going to work on the issue so that other contributors know not to duplicate work.
 Similarly, if you see an issue is assigned to someone, that member of the team has made it known they are working on it.

 When you open an MR it is recommended to [link it to an open issue](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#closing-issues-automatically).
 Include which issue it resolves by putting something like this in your description: